US neo-soul singer Erykah Badu has been charged with disorderly conduct for stripping naked on a street among pedestrians for her music video shoot.

 The ongoing feud between brick-and-mortar video store owners and the DVD kiosk industry is heating up in one Indiana county, where retailers with Redbox and MovieCube kiosks have been told to remove all DVDs rated above G or face prosecution under

 the local prosecuting attorney to look into whether these kiosks could possibly violate state law, Black said.
 We're not on a particular crusade ...BUT... you can just walk up to any of these kiosks and rent adult material.
+There's a danger

 Gary Cohen, SVP of marketing and customer experience for Redbox said: Confirmation of age is a requirement of Redbox, he said.
 When renting a movie from Redbox, customers must confirm they are 18 years of age or older with a valid debit or

 In the event a customer selects an 'R'-rated title, the customer must confirm they are 18 years of age to proceed with their rental.
 Whether renting movies online, from a kiosk, from a store or purchasing content from the Web,